“My top 10 countdown for living with dysautonomia and EDS”

 3. Hot Stuff (ed) – Donna Summer

 Yep heat and moi = stuffed.
 This is a big one for me and it’s taken me 17 years to realise that a hot climate really doesn’t bode well with this body of mine.
 Probably wasn’t the best decision in the world to emigrate to Australia was it?

 Without my hot springs encounter in late 2014, I would not have wised up to this fact and my symptoms probably would have been much more subtle in making themselves known.
 Who knows where life would have taken me?
 Those hot springs really were my sliding doors moment.Where's Wally?
 Antartica?
 Or maybe Tasmania??
 Click To Tweet

 2. Money for Nothing – Dire Straits

 In some ways, being forced to do things differently has been a blessing.
-I’ve explored new things that I can do from home and the kids have become reacquainted with their mum (who was simply MIA for many years before).
+I’ve explored new things that I can do from home and the kids have become reacquainted with their mum (I am no longer MIA mum).
 These days, we live on much much less but I am much more present and I actually have time to think.
 Life is simpler and better.
 Whilst money for nothing doesn’t exist, I’m getting close to something like it.Get yourselves off the money-go-round people Click To Tweet